 At first, prices rise slowly; but each time the money supply is diluted, it takes more dollars to buy the same essentials.
 Prices do not rise uniformly.
 Businesses ‘eat’ their higher costs as long as they can; but eventually, most enterprises are forced to raise their prices.

-The Golden Constant: The purchasing power of gold has remained remarkably stable over thousands of years.
+The purchasing power of gold has remained remarkably stable over thousands of years.
 That is why this “monetary metal” is called the “golden measuring rod.”
 The price of gold gauges the dilution of the supply of paper currency.
-As the dollar is debased, more and more dollars are exchanged for the constant value of 1 Troy ounce of gold.
-Over time, gold measures the erosion of dollar value:
+As the dollar is debased, more and more dollars are exchanged for the constant value of 1 Troy oz of gold.
+Over time, gold measures the erosion of dollar value.

 Submitted by Denise Rhyne